rkiko/AC_Agulhas_eddy_2021/README.md

 Fig_Main_v03

 I change Fig 4 because I do not include anymore the extended carbon budget.
-Also, I do not plot anymore the carbon budget vs density, but only vs depth
+Also, I do not plot anymore the carbon budget vs density, but only vs depth.
+Instead, I plot the carbon budget of the second time window

+\
+Fig_Main_v04

+I do not plot anymore the carbon budget of the second time window.
+I use the bbpPOC from Koestner et al. as well.
+I plot the carbon budget without including the bbpPOC as well to test for differences

 \